civic-data/Checkbook/INSTALL.md

         includes/     INSTALL.sqlite.txt modules/        sites/     xmlrpc.php
         $

-    (This assumes that directory `/var/www/` exists and is owned by user `www-data` and group `www-data`.
-If that's not the case, you may need to properly create and set permissions on the destination.
-On Ubuntu 12.04, `sudo chown -R www-data.www-data /var/www` would be one way to do that.)
+    (If the `/var/www/html` directory is already there, then you'll need to adjust these instructions in the appropriate way.
+Also, all of this assumes that directory `/var/www/` already exists and is owned by user `www-data` and group `www-data`.
+If that's not the case, you may need to properly create and set permissions there too. `sudo chown -R www-data.www-data /var/www` would be one way to do that on Ubuntu 12.04.)

     Finally, copy the `default.settings.php` file to
     `settings.php`.
 There is no actual line break below nor backslash --